hyperion-project/hyperion.ng/docs/docs/en/user/advanced/Support.md

   * Tell gdb where "hyperiond" is located, usually at /usr/share/hyperion/bin/hyperiond.
 Prepend "file" to the path.
 So type into terminal something like that and press enter: `file /usr/share/hyperion/bin/hyperiond`
   * gdb should tell you now that the binary has been loaded with it's symbols etc
   * Now type in `run` and press enter, this will start Hyperion.
 Now you can use Hyperion as usual, repeat the steps you did to create a segmentation fault.
-  * A segmentation fault happend, when Hyperion stops responding and you see something like this as last message at the terminal: `Thread 1 "hyperiond" received signal SIGSEGV, Segmentation fault.`
+  * A segmentation fault happened, when Hyperion stops responding and you see something like this as last message at the terminal: `Thread 1 "hyperiond" received signal SIGSEGV, Segmentation fault.`
   * Now type in `backtrace` and press enter, add the backtrace to your support request thread at our forum.
 [Hyperion Project Forum](https://forum.hyperion-project.org)
   * To quit gdb press enter and type in `quit`, you can start Hyperion again with `sudo service hyperiond start`.
 It's not recommended to use "Debug" Hyperion builds in production, just install the "Release" version again.